Guided Distillation for Semi-Supervised Instance Segmentation: Experiments

-Results are reported in \cref{coco_sup} and \cref{coco_semi}.
-We see that models trained with \dino backbones show high performance and are on par with Swin backbones.
-Such models are also very robust at very low annotation regimes, yielding SOTA results on COCO with 1--2\% of labeled images and also on Cityscapes on 5--10\% labeled setting.
-However the model does not generalize as well to larger amounts labeled samples, and the gap in performance between Swin-L and \dino-L gets bigger the more labeled samples are available.
-This could be explained by the relatively simple adaptation of the ViT backbone to the segmentation head.
-It is interesting to explore transformer architectures that are better suited for segmentation on large scale datasets in an SSL setting, but we leave this for future work.

 We also experiment with keeping the \dino backbone fixed, and only training the segmentation head to evaluate the feature generalisation ability of the backbone.
 Finally, to validate whether the robustness at low annotation regimes is a property of the backbone pre-training or its architecture we report results of a Vit-B model trained on ImageNet-1k following Deit~\cite{touvron2021going}.
-As reported in \cref{tab:dino_fix}, we see that the Vit-B Deit pre-trained model is severely underperforming compared to \dino pre-training, and performs on par with a R50 backbone despite being much larger.
+As reported in \cref{tab:dino_fix}, we see that the Vit-B Deit pre-trained model is severely underperforming compared to \dino pre-training, and performs on par with a ResNet-50 backbone despite being much larger.
 This indicates that the performance gains are more due to the large scale pre-training than the ViT's architecture.
-On the other hand, fixing the backbone and training the segmentation head only results in lower AP results by around $3-4$ points at $2\%$ and $5$ points at $100\%$ supervision.
-This demonstrates that, while not ideal, training a segmentation head on top of frozen large scale pre-trained models such as in \dino can be beneficial when having few annotated samples, especially when taking into account the memory gains induced by leaving the backbone fixed.
+On the other hand, fixing the backbone and training the segmentation head results in mask-AP values lower by around $3-4$ points at $2\%$ and $5$ points at $100\%$ supervision.
+This demonstrates that, while not ideal, training a segmentation head on top of frozen large scale pre-trained models such as in \dino can be beneficial when having few annotated samples, especially if available GPU memory is limited.